tmpg/secws/about-the-workshop/content.md

 ## Workshop Requirements

-- DBA experience with Oracle Database 11g, 12c or 18c.
+- DBA experience with Oracle Database.
-- Basic knowledge for Linux commands.
+- Basic knowledge of Linux.
-- Understand how SSH and VNC work to connect to the servers.
+- SSH and VNC to connect to remote hosts.

 ## Agenda

-This workshop can be completed in one or two days, depending the labs executed.
-Usually the structure of the agenda is according to the following layout:
+This workshop can be completed in one or two days, depending on the choice of labs to execute.
+Here are some possible agendas:
+* One day (Day1): When focussing on essentials (such as encryption and separation of duties).
+* A half day (Data Safe) when focussing on Cloud databases.
+* Two days (full workshop).
+The agenda for the full workshop is given below.

 ## Day 1